 Waismann Treatment™ – When Medical Science is Ahead of Its Time

-By successfully helping patients come off opioids, we provide our patients with a much better chance to be more emotionally available and invested in their care.
+By successfully helping patients come off opioids, we provide them a better chance of being emotionally available during their care.
 This emotional presence allows an opportunity to assess and treat the real heart of the issue.
 What psychosocial, social, and socioeconomic factors are contributing to this person’s addiction?
 What do they need on an emotional and spiritual level?
 We seek to pull back the curtain on addiction by identifying and addressing these issues.

-Our commitment to providing timely, non-judgmental, comprehensive, and customized opioid use disorder treatment has helped our patients achieve a nearly 100% success rate.
+We provide timely, non-judgmental, comprehensive, and customized opioid use disorder treatment helping our patients achieve a nearly 100% success rate.
 It’s not because we’re better or smarter, but because we are willing to do more and see further.
 We want to empower the individuals and not break them down even further.
 Most of all, we want to help people find an effective solution to a treatable condition.
-We want to provide freedom from all the negative repercussions opioid use disorder can bring, including revolving rehabs, stigma, shame, and the feeling of being a slave to opioids.
+We want to provide freedom from all the negative repercussions opioid use disorder can bring.
+This includes revolving rehabs, stigma, shame, and the feeling of being a slave to opioids.

 If we as a small medical group can provide this type of effective approach, we believe it’s possible for other places to provide the same level of care and results.
 It’s time to upgrade the standard of care for opioid use disorder because individuals and the community stand to benefit.
 As a society, we already have the science and resources available to provide real solutions and allow people to have a much better quality of life free from opioid dependence—collectively, all we need are the right priorities.